appy385/flask-sample/README.md

 ## Deploy Flask application with AWS Elastick Beanstalk

-In my setup process, `awscli` and `awsebcli` are installed inside Python Virtual Environment not globally
+In my setup process, `awscli` and `awsebcli` are already installed inside Python Virtual Environment `venv` using `requiremnets.txt` file.
+For sake of compeletion these are the steps:-

+Install `awscli` and  `awsebcli` library to interact and manage your EB service on AWS
 ```
 $ pip install awscli
+$ pip install awsebcli
 ```

 For the first time user of AWS, create Your First IAM Admin User and Group to use AWS services.
 Fill  `Access type: Programmatic access` and assign it the `policy name: AdministrationAccess`.Download the credetials.csv and use the command below to configure your credentials.

 ```